Ignoring all accepted wisdom, I bought this book on the strength of the cover. Not that it gives much away. I just liked the clean, modern design.

 But I know some people are totally against stabilizers.
 And others won’t want to buy ingredients online.
 In which case, I don’t think this book is for them…

-Anyway, after a few weeks off I had another go with a simple Raspberry Sorbet.
+Anyway, after a few weeks off, I had another go with a simple Raspberry Sorbet.
 I still found this was too sweet.
 But it was gorgeous.
-And it looked and tasted and had the texture of a gelato you’d buy in a shop.
+And it looked, tasted and had the texture of a gelato you’d buy in a shop.
 A great success!

-Since then I’ve tried a couple of the infusions and I will go back to the Fior di Latte using a tip from the book that suggests reduce the sweetness with maltodextrin.
+Since then, I’ve tried a couple of the infusions and I will go back to the Fior di Latte using a tip from the book that suggests reducing the sweetness with maltodextrin.

 There’s definitely a lot to try here.
 So if you still think this might be a good book for you, let’s look at the contents in a little bit more detail…

-The “Basics” also has a bit on balancing and composition in relation to these ingredients that includes a spreadsheet which I’ve used as the basis for my ice cream calculator.
+The “Basics” also has a bit on balancing and composition in relation to these ingredients, which includes a spreadsheet which I’ve used as the basis for my ice cream calculator.